 What else that magical city hides besides dozens of bicycles, canals, tulips and cheese?

-To be frank, many people asked me about those two questions above and my life in Amsterdam.
+To be frank, many people asked me about those two questions above and about my life in Amsterdam.

-I was a resident of Amsterdam for 4 years and I will speak openly about pros and cons of living there.
+I was a resident of Amsterdam for almost 4 years and I will speak openly about pros and cons of living there.

 I hope my tips will be useful to you or to your friends for easier deciding on future life.